Statistically Optimal K-means Clustering via Nonnegative Low-rank Semidefinite Programming: Introduction

 {\bf Our contributions.} In this paper, we propose an efficient, large-scale, NMF-like algorithm for the $K$-means clustering problem, that \emph{meanwhile} enjoys the same sharp exact recovery guarantees provided by SDP relaxations.
-Our motivating insight is that SDP and NMF (as well as spectral clustering) solve the same $K$-means objective function subject to different constraint sets.
-This gives us the hope to break the computational and statistical bottleneck via simultaneously leveraging the implicit positive-semidefinite (psd) structure of the membership matrix and nonnegativity constraint.
+We are motivated by the fact that the three classical approaches to $K$-means clustering, namely spectral clustering, NMF, and SDP, can all be interpreted as techniques for solving slightly different relaxations of the same underlying $K$-means mixed integer linear program (MILP); see our exposition in Section~\ref{sec:background}.
+This gives us hope to break the existing computational and statistical bottleneck by investigating the intersection of these three classical approaches.

-At its core, our proposed algorithm is a primal-dual gradient descent-ascent algorithm to optimize over the nonnegative factor matrix with respect to an augmented Lagrangian of the SDP.
-The resulting iterations closely resemble the projected gradient descent algorithms widely used for NMF in the existing literature; in fact, we show that the latter can be recovered from our algorithm by relaxing two constraints.
-We prove that the new algorithm enjoys primal-dual local linear convergence within a neighborhood of the SDP solution, which is a unique rank-$K$ block diagonal matrix whenever the centroids satisfy a well-separation condition~\citep{chen2021cutoff}.
+At its core, our proposed algorithm is a primal-dual gradient descent-ascent algorithm to optimize over a nonnegative factor matrix, inside an augmented Lagrangian method (ALM) solution of the SDP.
+The resulting iterations closely resemble the projected gradient descent algorithms widely used for NMF and spectral clustering in the existing literature; in fact, we show that the latter can be recovered from our algorithm by relaxing suitable constraints.
+We prove that the new algorithm enjoys local linear convergence within a primal-dual neighborhood of the SDP solution, which is unique whenever the centroids satisfy a well-separation condition from~\citep{chen2021cutoff}.
 In practice, we observe that the algorithm converges globally at a linear rate.
 As shown in Figure~\ref{fig:time_err}, our algorithm achieves substantially smaller mis-clustering errors compared to the existing state-of-the-art.

+The main novelty of our algorithm is the use of projected gradient descent to solve the difficult primal update inside the ALM.
+Indeed, this primal update had been the main critical challenge faced by prior work; while a similar nonnegative low-rank ALM was previously proposed by \citet{pmlr-v2-kulis07a}, their inability to solve the primal update to high accuracy resulted in a substantial slow-down to the overall algorithm, which behaved more like an \emph{inexact} ALM.
+In contrast, our projected gradient descent method can solve the primal update at a rapid linear rate to machine precision (see Theorem~\ref{cor:main2}), so our overall algorithm is able to enjoy the rapid primal-dual linear convergence that is predicted and justified by classical theory for \emph{exact} ALMs.
+As shown in Figure~\ref{fig:counterexample1} in Appendix~\ref{app:add_exp}, our algorithm is the first ALM that can solve the SDP relaxation to arbitrarily high accuracy.

 {\bf Organization.} The rest of the paper is organized as follows.
 In Section~\ref{sec:background}, we present some background on several equivalent and relaxed formulations of the $K$-means clustering problem.
 In Section~\ref{sec:kmeans_lrsdp}, we introduce a nonnegative low-rank SDP for solving the Burer--Monteiro formulation of $K$-means problem.
 In Section~\ref{sec:convergence_rate}, we establish the linear convergence guarantee for our proposed primal-dual gradient descent-ascent algorithm in the exact recovery regime.
 Numerical experiments are reported in Section~\ref{sec:num_exp}.
 Proof details are deferred to the Supplementary Material.